 The heating of the home is constantly going through phases of innovation.
 Every year boilers become smarter and more efficient in the push towards living sustainably and in an eco-friendlier way.
 However, if you limit your home heating options to conventional boilers you could be missing out on an important option: air source heat pumps (ASHPs).

-Potentially better for the environment, ASHPs are semi-renewable systems that require little maintenance and can reduce the costs of your energy bills.
+Potentially better for the environment, ASHPs are semi-renewable systems that require little maintenance.
 But these modern solutions won’t be the right choice for every home.
 To understand whether they would make a good fit for yours, we first need to understand what an ASHP is.

 What is an air source heat pump?